 Northern Arizona University

 Shelley Rich has been a member of the string faculty at Northern Arizona University since 2007 as adjunct instructor of violin and string pedagogy.
-During this time, Ms. Rich has taught private violin lessons to music majors and non-majors, coached university chamber music groups and taught string pedagogy classes to undergraduate and graduate students.
+During this time, Ms. Rich has taught private violin lessons to music majors and non-majors, coached university chamber music groups, and taught string pedagogy classes to undergraduate and graduate students.

 She has performed actively as a member of the Coconino Chamber Ensemble and on various faculty recitals.
 She currently serves as the assistant concertmaster and principal second violin (rotating) of the Flagstaff Symphony Orchestra.
 In addition, Ms. Rich has been elected to serve as the president of the Arizona Chapter of the American String Teachers Association where she is active in launching a nationwide effort to raise standards of string playing for students and teachers of all levels through the implementation of the Certificate Advancement Program.

 From 1997-2005, Ms. Rich was the instructor and coordinator of the violin/viola Pedagogy Program at the University of Oregon, a pedagogy program primarily for graduate student performance majors that trained teachers resulting in numerous successful job placements.
 While at U of O, Ms. Rich served as founder/director of the Community Music Institute Suzuki Strings Program and the pre-college Chamber Players Program.
 In these capacities, Ms. Rich was dedicated to creating strong learning liaisons between community string students and university music majors and faculty.
 Ms. Rich was the founder/director of the Northwest Suzuki Institute and the Northwest Advanced String Camp, which attracted students from across the western United States.
 Ms. Rich served as the president-elect and president of the Oregon Chapter of the American String Teachers Association.
-In addition, Ms. Rich taught at string workshops and Suzuki institutes across the country, including Oregon, Colorado, Washington, Utah, California, Arizona, and Hawaii.
+In addition, Ms. Rich taught at string workshops and Suzuki Institutes across the country including Oregon, Colorado, Washington, Utah, California, Arizona, and Hawaii.

 Ms. Rich is a 1991 graduate of the Eastman School of Music, where she earned a BM in violin performance and studied chamber music intensively for two years with members of the Cleveland Quartet.

-Over the past eighteen years, Ms. Rich has been a dedicated private studio teacher and many of her students have received acknowledgement by soloing with professional and youth orchestras, receiving admission and scholarships to prestigious summer music camps (Encore, Quartet Program, Interlochen), and achieving awards in solo and chamber music competitions, including the junior division of the Fischoff International Chamber Music Competition.
+Over the past 20 years, Ms. Rich has been a dedicated private studio teacher and many of her students have received acknowledgement by soloing with professional and youth orchestras, receiving admission and scholarships to prestigious summer music camps (Encore, Quartet Program, Interlochen), and achieving awards in solo and chamber music competitions, including the junior division of the Fischoff International Chamber Music Competition.